open-wc/open-wc/docs/guides/community/component-libraries.md

 <!-- The data for this list is maintained in /docs/_data/componentLibraries.js -->

 > Note: want to add another component library to this list?
-Send us a pull request!
+Send us a <a href="https://github.com/open-wc/open-wc/edit/master/docs/_data/componentLibraries.js" target="_blank" rel="noopener noreferrer">pull request</a>!